clintonadams23/Vehicle-Detection/README.md

 ### Sliding Window Search

 The sliding window search is conducted in code cell 5.
 A window with a tunable scale moves across an image and each time the classifier runs.
-The scale parameter was tweaked iteratively, and 1.8 was found to give the most accurate classifcations on test images.
+The scale parameter was tweaked iteratively, and 1.8 an overlap of 75% was found to make objects in the windows close to the scale of the training data and gives the most accurate classifcations on test images.

 ![alt text][image3]